AtenDesignGroup/intercept-pantheon-upstream/web/modules/contrib/views_bulk_operations/README.md

   - label: Action label (required),
   - type: Entity type for the action, if left empty, action will be applicable to all entity types (required),
-  - confirm: If set to TRUE and the next parameter is empty, the module default confirmation form will be used (default: FALSE),
   - confirm_form_route_name: Route name of the action confirmation form.
     If left empty and the previous parameter is empty, there will be no confirmation step (default: empty string).
-  - requirements: an array of requirements an action must meet to be displayed on the action selection form.
-At the moment two possible requirements are supported:
-    - '_permission', if the current user has that permission, the action execution will be possible.
-    - '_custom_access', checks if the output of `customAccess` method from the action class is TRUE (default implementation included in ViewsBulkOperationsActionBase).

 ## Additional notes